Discover the rich history of the magnificent Tieve Tara.

 In 1983, the property was purchased by John and Dawn Wade, who built the current two residences on the property.
-In 1995, the property was acquired by John and Judith Brand.
-Their family have considered themselves blessed to be the custodians of such an enchanting property ever since.
+In 1995, the property was acquired by John and Judith Brand until its sale in 2021 to the Le Family, who are excited to have become the custodians of such an enchanting property.

 The Garden’s Origins